 - Mt Parker Viewpoint – 3.9 miles

-- Mt Langdon Shelter and Lean-to – 5.7 miles
+- Mt Langdon Campsite and Lean-to – 5.7 miles

-If you hike in the White Mountains, I also recommend purchasing the WMNF Presidential Range Map in Guthook’s New England Hiker Smartphone App (IOS, Android) which is a GPS guide to all of the trails, trailheads, shelters, campsites, views, and water sources in the White Mountains National Forest.
-I use it all the time and it is much more complete and current than using the maps bundled with the Gaia Smartphone App.
-The map for this area in Gaia GPS has errors.
+If you hike in the White Mountains, I also recommend purchasing the FarOut White Mountain National Forest Smartphone App (IOS, Android) which is a GPS guide to the major trails, trailheads, shelters, campsites, views, and water sources in the White Mountains National Forest.
+I use it all the time and it is much more accurate than using the maps bundled with the Gaia Smartphone App.

 On the Trail